Flooweur/stryyyy/MD_Global_Instructions.md

   - Emphasize emotional impact: evoke dread, awe, heartbreak, and tears.

 ## Misc / Tips
-- Use naturalistic dialogue and transitions; motivations must flow logically from character and circumstance.
+- Use naturalistic dialogue and transitions; priorize dialogues so that the story feels alive; motivations must flow logically from character and circumstance.
 - Avoid on-the-nose explanations; reveal core themes through scene and subtext.

 ## Ultimate Goal